 intoit.
 If a company’s EVA is negative, it means the company is not generating value from the funds invested into the business.
 Conversely, a positive EVA shows a company is producing value from the funds invested in it.

 Think of all the capital you have tied up in your entire operation.
-This includes all assets that have a useful life after the purchase, such as equipment, real estate, and computers, and working capital like cash, inventory, and receivables.
+This includes all assets that have a useful life after the purchase, such as equipment, computers, and working capital like cash, inventory, and receivables.

-To increase your Economic Value Added, you would require every infusion of cash into your business, whether your own or corporate cash, to generate returns.
+Require every infusion of cash into your business, whether your own or corporate cash, to create returns.

-When you consider the returns that purchase is producing, each independent department, piece of equipment, or investment should be productive enough profits to repay the principal, on a schedule, at interest.
+When you consider the return on invested capital, each independent department, piece of equipment, or investment should be producing enough profits to repay the principal, on a schedule, at interest.

 In recognizing that your capital has a cost, you’ll be more discriminating as to which expenses are worthy of your cash, making wiser financial decisions.
 You’ll also exercise more oversight of that capital as you raise the bar on profitability, demanding your cash produce more than its cost.